 Achieve a CSU transferable GPA of no less than 2.0.

-Complete the major coursework, a minimum of 18 semester units, prescribed in a State Chancellor’s Office approved AA-T or AS-T with no less than a “C” or “P” in each course.
+Complete the major coursework, a minimum of 18 semester units, prescribed in a State Chancellor’s Office approved AA-T or AS-T with no less than a “C” or “P” (formerly “CR”) in each course.

 Complete the CSU GE-Breadth pattern or IGETC pattern for CSU.